Specialist in Education

 Area 3 Electives Required Hours: 12

-Select six semester hours (6000 level or above) in early childhood courses or approved related field studies.
+Select 12 advisor approved hours in early childhood courses or related field studies.
+At least 6 hours must be at the 7000-level.

 Professional Activities Requirement